tunnel49/voucherfactory/README.md

 - `VoucherFactory` registers a voucher  within a campaign for use {campaign: string, email: string}
 - `VoucherOverseer` tries to "redeem" a voucher, checking validity and marking the voucher as used. {voucherid: string}

-There are scripts including sample usage in [samples](samples) Note that voucher ids are not returned by any of the scripts, only stored in the database and   will have to be retrieved from there.
+There are scripts including sample usage in [/sample](sample) Note that voucher ids are not returned by any of the scripts, only stored in the database and   will have to be retrieved from there.

-Endpoints are publicly available at [https://eqlq08fsp9.execute-api.eu-west-1.amazonaws.com/default/] there is currently no authentication for  practical reasons, however they are under strict limitations (max 5 requests per second).
+Endpoints are publicly available at https://eqlq08fsp9.execute-api.eu-west-1.amazonaws.com/default/ there is currently no authentication for  practical reasons, however they are under strict limitations (max 5 requests per second).